algorandfoundation/puya/docs/compiler.md

 ╭─ Compilation ──────────────────────────────────────────────────────────────────────────╮
-│ Options that affect the compilation process, such as optimisation options etc.         │ │                                                                                        │ │ --optimization-level          -O  Set optimization level of output TEAL / AVM bytecode │ │                                   [choices: 0, 1, 2] [default: 1]                      │
+│ Options that affect the compilation process, such as optimisation options etc.         │ │                                                                                        │ │ --optimization-level             -O  Set optimization level of output TEAL / AVM       │ │                                      bytecode [choices: 0, 1, 2] [default: 1]          │
-│ --target-avm-version              Target AVM version [choices: 10, 11, 12] [default:   │
+│ --target-avm-version                 Target AVM version [choices: 10, 11, 12, 13]      │
-│                                   10]                                                  │
+│                                      [default: 11]                                     │
-│ --resource-encoding               If "index", then resource types (Application, Asset, │ │                                   Account) in ABI methods should be passed as an index │ │                                   into their appropriate foreign array.
-The default    │ │                                   option "value", as of PuyaPy 5.0, means these values │ │                                   will be passed directly. [choices: index, value]     │ │                                   [default: value]                                     │ │ --locals-coalescing-strategy      Strategy choice for out-of-ssa local variable        │ │                                   coalescing.
-The best choice for your app is best     │ │                                   determined through experimentation [choices:         │ │                                   root-operand, root-operand-excluding-args,           │ │                                   aggressive] [default: root-operand]                  │ ╰────────────────────────────────────────────────────────────────────────────────────────╯ ╭─ Templating ───────────────────────────────────────────────────────────────────────────╮ │ Options for controlling the generation of TEAL template files                          │
+│ --resource-encoding                  If "index", then resource types (Application,     │ │                                      Asset, Account) in ABI methods should be passed   │ │                                      as an index into their appropriate foreign array. │ │                                      The default option "value", as of PuyaPy 5.0,     │ │                                      means these values will be passed directly.       │ │                                      [choices: index, value] [default: value]          │ │ --locals-coalescing-strategy         Strategy choice for out-of-ssa local variable     │ │                                      coalescing.
+The best choice for your app is best  │ │                                      determined through experimentation [choices:      │ │                                      root-operand, root-operand-excluding-args,        │ │                                      aggressive] [default: root-operand]               │ │ --validate-abi-values                Validates ABI transaction arguments by ensuring   │ │   --no-validate-abi-values           they are the correct size [default: True]         │ │ --validate-abi-dynamic-severity      Severity level for unvalidatable dynamic ABI      │ │                                      types [choices: notset, debug, info, warning,     │ │                                      error, critical] [default: warning]               │ ╰────────────────────────────────────────────────────────────────────────────────────────╯ ╭─ Templating ───────────────────────────────────────────────────────────────────────────╮ │ Options for controlling the generation of TEAL template files                          │